What to do when your financially unstable husband doesn’t care about paying bills and debts or saving money?

 There will be times when your partner will want to go back to the same old way of living.
 It’s your job to show him you remember his promises and you will not back off till he keeps them.

-What If It Doesn’t Work
+Click on the next page to see What If It Doesn’t Work